vikasdhyani/opac_app/README.md

 * Ready for Processing => This means the order is ready for delivery/pickup
 * DeliverySlot => A slot on which delivery can happen, ie, Morning, Evening, Etc...
 * DeliverySchedule => The schedule for a particular slot on a particular day
+* Allotment => An assignment of a particular delivery (for a particular member) to a delivery person.
+It has a delivery schedule, and the delivery consists of all delivery orders for the member in that schedule

 Technical Terminology
 =====================